 Hunting with raptors is very much an ancient tradition of the Central Asian nomadic tribes.
-The earliest mentions in the historic sources, Secret History of the Mongols reveals Bodonchar Munkhag, a direct ancestor of Chinggis Khaan, was abandoned by his tribe and caught a goshawk for hunting other animals to survive from starvation.
+The earliest mentions in the historic sources, Secret History of the Mongols reveals Bodonchar Munkhag, a direct ancestor of Chinggis Khaan, was abandoned by his tribe and caught a goshawk for hunting to survive from starvation.
 Also, as Marca Polo narrated in his travelogue, Kublai Khan had hunter eagles and gyrfalcons.
 His well-trained eagles were able to catch Red Deer, Grey wolf, Gazelles, and Foxes.

 Nowadays, this old tradition is being kept alive among the Kazakhs who settled in Mongolia since 20th century.
 Finding peace in the western part of Mongolia, Kazakhs were able to preserve their ancient tradition in the valleys of towering Altai Mountains.

 Hunting foxes for its fur was one of the recourses of income for eagle trainers during the communist era.
 After the democratic revolution in 1990, eagle trainers had no restriction and as the number of eagle trainers increases, they were able to arrange a contest so-called Eagle Festival.
 Today, several eagle festivals are organized throughout a year to test both man and the eagle.
 The biggest one, Golden Eagle Festival, is held in Bayan-Ulgii province during the first weekend of October.
 The Golden Eagle Festival marks the opening of hunting season.